 Adding these percentages with the juice removed, we see the true odds equal 100%.
 The new figures are called the team’s no-vig win probabilities.
 These are true odds if vig was distributed equally according to the odds at this betting market.
 We can now change the odds into American odds format, using our moneyline converter.

-Denver Broncos +227
+- Denver Broncos +227

-San Diego Chargers +1368
+- San Diego Chargers +1368

-Kansas City Chiefs +5660
+- Kansas City Chiefs +5660

 These prices represent each team’s no-vig moneyline.
 If the betting market we were using was efficient, these moneylines represent each team’s fair price.
 If we line shop and find a site that beats this price, this would be a +EV or positive expectation bet.
 Read more about vig, overround and juice here.

-Future odds will update frequently throughout the season, which can provide some interesting opportunities for bettors.
+Futures betting odds swing throughout the season, which can provide some interesting opportunities for bettors.
 A large favorite who is favored to win their division or title before the season starts may start off slowly, losing its first few games.

 A futures wager in most cases, ties up your bankroll for weeks and possibly months, so future wagers may not be best for those with limited rolls or bettors who want daily action.
-With that said, most profitable bettors do make their fair share of future bets, the key here is line shopping at multiple sites and calculating your juice to look for value.
+With that said, most profitable bettors do make their fair share of future bets – the key is line shopping at multiple sites and calculating your juice to look for value.